General Information

 3. What is the claim about?

-Christine Riefa Class Representative Limited alleges that Apple and Amazon have breached competition law by entering into and implementing unlawful anticompetitive agreements which restricted third parties from reselling Apple and Beats products on Amazon.
-As a result of these agreements, customers paid higher prices for Apple and Beats products when purchasing them from any retailer (online or in-store) in the UK other than as part of a mobile network operator contract from 31 October 2018 until present.
-It is alleged that all such customers are therefore entitled to compensation.
+The proposed claim before the Competition Appeal Tribunal (the “Tribunal”) alleges that Apple and Amazon have breached competition law by entering into and implementing unlawful anticompetitive agreements which restricted third parties from reselling Apple and Beats products on Amazon.
+As a result of this breach, consumers paid inflated prices for those products when buying them from UK retailers – whether online (including through apps) or in physical stores – outside of a mobile provider contract, from 31 October 2018 up to 15 December 2025, which is when the claim was filed.
+It is alleged that all affected consumers are entitled to compensation.

 Back To Top